Fortunebest/alx-system_engineering-devops/0x01-shell_permissions/README.md

-My readme to change owner hello to betty
+My readme to write an empty file called hello